National Highways Authority of India

 Headquarters of the NHAI at Sector 10, Dwarka in New Delhi, India.

-The National Highways Authority of India or NHAI (native: Bhāratīya Rāṣṭrīya Rājmārg Prādhikaraṇ) is an autonomous agency of the Government of India, set up in 1995 (Act 1988) and is responsible for management of a road network of over 50,000 km of National highways out of 1,32,499 km in India.
+The National Highways Authority of India (NHAI) is an autonomous agency of the Government of India, set up in 1995 (Act 1988) and is responsible for management of a road network of over 50,000 km of National highways out of 1,32,499 km in India.
 It is a nodal agency of the Ministry of Road Transport and Highways (MoRTH).
 NHAI has signed a memorandum of understanding (MoU) with the Indian Space Research Organisation (ISRO) for satellite mapping of highways.

 History

 The National Highways Authority of India (NHAI) was created through the promulgation of the National Highways Authority of India Act, 1988.
 Section 16(1) of the Act states that the function of NHAI is to develop, maintain and manage the national highways and any other highways vested in, or entrusted to, it by the Government of India.
 On 10 February 1995, NHAI came into operations and was formally made an autonomous body.
 It is responsible for the development, maintenance and management of National Highways, totalling over 92851.05 km in length.
 The NHAI is also responsible of the toll collection on several highways.
 Yogendra Narain was the first Chairman of NHAI in 1988.
 He is a retired IAS officer of Uttar Pradesh cadre.
 In June 2022, the NHAI created a Guinness World record by building 75 km of highway between Amravati and Akola in Maharashtra in a span of just 5 days.